JaW02/household-gas-forecast/README.md

 ![Alt](visuals/optimisation_app.png)
 *fig. 7 top left graph shows predicted forecast, cost optimised and live usage.
 Top right shows live consumption and cost, bar chart shows difference between live usage and cost optimised.
 Across the bottom shows monthly cost optimised gas amounts, average monthly gas usage amounts and live seasonal usage, average seasonal percentage of use and live seasonal percentage of use.*

 Initially the problem was cast as time series modelling but was reworked into a regression problem with the use of lag features and expanding means, this was to see if a better model could be obtained by using more information on the target, this proved to be the best option.
 It was found that month was the top correlating feature which was to be expected as we are modelling total monthly gas usage and also because it acts as a proxy variable for temperature and season.
 A simple decision tree model using only the sine and cosine transform of date_month produced an RMSE score of approx. 26.62, the top performing gradient boosting model produced an RMSE score of approx. 15.46, this is an approx. 42% performance increase over the simple model and 15% increase over the monthly averages model.
 The proposed usage of the final model will be through the accompanied app, the model will forecast future yearly gas usage providing a future yearly total cost, then using the models forecast a cost thresholding algorithm can be used by the homeowner to help reduce their usage/cost of central heating gas and also using the cost threshold a live adjustment algorithm was developed to help homeowners stay on track with the cost threshold for the rest of the year if they were to over use or under use the central heating gas.
-This would prove to be beneficial financially for the homeowner as they can keep on top of bills aswell as better the environment as keeping on top of gas usage means potentially cutting down and controlling energy usage.
+This would prove to be beneficial financially for the homeowner as they can keep on top of bills aswell as better the environment as keeping on top of gas usage means potentially cutting down and controlling energy usage and carbon emissions.

 ## Future Improvements
 A limitation of consolidating data into monthly totals is the reduction in data and therefore more data will be needed for the models to capture monthly gas usage, with that in mind the collection of more data may possibly be beneficial for future modeling as this will allow models to better converge on the underlying trend of gas usage.
 This was evident when applying cross validation with an expanding window, as more years were included in the window the performance would increase, so with the inclusion of more data we could expect an increase in performance.